staabm/staabm.github.io/_posts/2024-07-07-array-shapes-for-preg-match-matches.md

 I went with this hack for a few months and moved along.

 While adding more and more test-cases with different patterns, we realized that the hack was not reliable.
 It needed a few tweaks to also work with named capturing.
+It does not work consistently across PHP versions.

 As an alternative I started playing around with [`Hoa\Regex`](https://github.com/hoaproject/Regex), a library already contained in PHPStan to build a abstract syntax tree (AST) for regex patterns.
 It's the only library I could find in the PHP ecosystem suitable for this task.
 An additional complication is, that this library is not maintained anymore and has a few bugs.